 Named after our son, Quin’s Vineyard is located in Arroyo Grande, California.
-Literally a stones throw from the Arroyo Grande AVA, this vineyard is one of the closest local vineyards to the Pacific Ocean, at less than 3.5 miles from the ocean.
+We are one of the closest local vineyards to the Pacific Ocean, at less than 3.5 miles from the water.
 This proximity to the ocean has a profound effect on our viticultural practices, with moderating influences year round.
-The hillside vineyard is South facing in a valley with an East to West orientation.
-This valley is immediately North from the Arroyo Grande Valley (and Arroyo Grande AVA).
+Quin’s Vineyard is immediately adjacent to the Arroyo Grande AVA.
+Our hillside vineyard is south facing in the valley with an east to west orientation.
 This allows the summertime fog to cool the grapes routinely in the evenings throughout the growing season.
 The fog routinely retreats by the late morning, allowing the sun to ripen the grapes slowly.
-A longer growing season adds complexity to our wines.
+This longer growing season adds complexity to our wines.

-Since the inception of the vineyard, we have been very privileged to work with Rodolfo Romero.
-Rudy has grown grapes in the Arroyo Grande and Edna Valley for nearly two decades.
-He shares the same commitment to exceptional quality that Etnyre Wines has had since its inception.
-He and his crew planted the vineyard initially, and we are extremely pleased to have him as our vineyard manager.
+Since the inception of Etnyre Wines, we have been very privileged to work with Rodolfo Romero, our vineyard manager.
+Rudy has grown grapes in the Arroyo Grande and Edna Valley for more than two decades.
+He shares the same commitment to exceptional quality that Etnyre Wines has had since the beginning.
+He and his crew planted the vineyard initially, and we are extremely pleased to have him as our vineyard manager since 2000.